Best Ways How to Use Marketing Automation in Your Art Business

 Tech without Fear (Especially with me on your side!)

 I’m nearly at capacity, so act now to review the information page and set up a video chat with me to get more details.
-If you are one of the next two to join, I will give you a $300 discount on the service, so you get the charter rate.
 You’ll end up with many hours of my time in this program.
 That’s why the price is going up.
 To reflect the real value of my time and to keep the wait list short.
 I’m only interested in working with artists who are committed to their future and willing to invest in their business to make it grow.

 Here is a map showing a generic example of how an email marketing automation campaign looks.
 (The purple oblong on the left = lead magnet.)